MicrosoftDocs/azure-dev-docs/articles/go/management-libraries.md

 ## Using the Azure SDK for Go reference documentation

-Once your code is authenticated to Azure and you've instantiated the clients, those client are used to make API calls against your Azure resources.
+Once instantiated, clients are used to make API calls against your Azure resources.
 For resource management scenarios, most of the use-cases are based on CRUD - Create/Read/Update/Delete - operations.

 To look up types, parameters, and the response body for a given operation, you can: